aws/neptune-gremlin-client/README.md

 With this setup, then, the `GremlinClient` will refresh its endpoint addresses once every minute.
 It will also refresh its endpoints after 5 seonds have passed  attempting to get a connection.
 If any attempt to get a connection takes longer than 20 seconds, the client will throw a `TimeoutException`.

+The `eagerRefreshWaitTimeMillis` value is evaluated on a per-request basis.
+However, a `GremlinClient` is capable of concurrently handling many requests.
+The client ensures that multiple eager refresh events cannot be triggered at the same time.
+Further, it imposes a backoff period between eager refresh events, so as to prevent the Neptune Management API or a Lambda proxy being overwhelmed with cluster topology requests.
+By default, this backoff period is 5 seconds.
+You can configure it using the `eagerRefreshBackoffMillis()` builder method.

 ## Migrating from version 1 of the Neptune Gremlin Client

 Neptune Gremlin Client 2.x.x includes the following breaking changes: